mehulagg/gitlab_test/doc/integration/jira_development_panel.md

 ### GitLab.com

+<i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
+Watch the video [Configure GitLab Jira Integration using Marketplace App](https://youtu.be/SwR-g1s1zTo) on YouTube for a walkthrough of the integration with GitLab for Jira.

 The Jira development panel integration for GitLab.com and Jira Cloud can be setup using the "GitLab for Jira" App in the [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1221011/gitlab-for-jira).

 1. Go to "Jira Settings > Apps > Find new apps", then search for GitLab.